 BCTS’ goals, objectives and key strategies are set out in its annual business plans.
 Performance against the plans is reported quarterly and annually.

 BCTS provides a reliable supply of timber through competitive auctions of timber sales licences, making Crown timber available to loggers, wood processors and other forestry businesses.

 In addition to auctioning timber sales licences, BCTS builds and maintains logging roads and reforests harvested areas.
 Our activities generate economic prosperity for all British Columbians and directly contribute over $150 million to rural economies each year.

 BCTS manages the seed inventory and the production, storage and distribution of seedlings for the reforestation of Crown lands administered by BCTS.
 BCTS also supplies seedlings to reforestation programs such as Forests for Tomorrow and projects funded by the Forest Enhancement Society of B.C.

 Worker safety is critical and BCTS takes a preventative approach to workplace accidents and injuries.
 As a member of the B.C.
 Forest Safety Council, BCTS endorses a culture of safety and is committed to the safety of all people affected by its operations.

-- Sustainable Forest Certification
+- BCTS Forest Certification